kylestahl/bracketology/README.rst

         # Return the lucky team
         return winner
 ​
+Test the function out on a game.

 .. code-block:: python

     >>> pick_a_random_team(game1)
     <2 School of Hard Knocks>

+Let's run some simulations with our function!

 .. code-block:: python